GRIDAPPSD/distributed-energy-coordinator/README.md

     user@user/distributed-energy-coordinator/dec> python3 run_dec_both.py "feeder_mrid"
     ````

-4. A modified IEEE 123-bus test case is also provided with the application.
-The following commands will upload the modified IEEE 123-bus feeder into the database.
-This feeder has a higher number of PVs populated in the secondary model and hence is most suitable to demonstrate the effectiveness of the proposed approach.
-It will be available within the Blazegraph database in the future release.
+4. A CIM XML file of the modified IEEE 123-bus test case can be uploaded into the database using the following commands.
+This feeder is most suitable to demonstrate the effectiveness of the proposed approach and will be available within the Blazegraph database in the future release.

     ```` console
     user@user> cd distributed-energy-coordinator
     user@user/distributed-energy-coordinator> cd inputs/feeder
     user@user> ./go.sh

-    # These commands will upload the CIM XML of the modified IEEE 123-bus in the database.
     ````